The Best Travel & Tourism Blog of India

 Kandoliya Temple, Pauri

-Showering blessing on Pauri from atop the hill, Kandoliya Temple is one of the important pilgrimage destinations in Garhwal region of Uttarakhand.
-It is due to the temple that the hills around are named as Kandoliya.
-The temple is 2kms walk from the main town of Pauri and is visited by locals regularly.
-The walk upto Kandoliya is quite scenic and this is what makes the highlight of visiting the temple.
-A stunning view of Himalayan peaks and the Gagwarsyun Valley, dense oaks, swaying pines and deodars, orchards of rhododendrons, shrubs and a variety of flowers are what one can look forward to during their visit to this Kandoliya Temple.
+A stunning view of Himalayan peaks and the Gagwarsyun Valley, dense oaks, swaying pines and deodars, orchards of rhododendrons, shrubs, and a variety of flowers are what one can look forward to during their visit to this Kandoliya Temple.

 Jwalpa Devi Temple, Pauri

-Situated on the left bank of Navalika River in Pauri, Jwalpa Devi is a highly revered temple in the region.
-Considered to be one of the Siddh Peethas, this temple is known for fulfilling the wishes and bringing prosperity.
-According to a legend, the demon king Pulom’s daughter, Sachi wanted to marry the king of heaven-Indra.
-She then prayed to Jwalpa Devi who appeared to her in the form of ‘Deptiman Jwaleshwari’ and made her wish come true.
+Situated on the left bank of Navalika River in Pauri, Jwalpa Devi is a highly revered Devi temple in Uttarakhand.
+According to a legend, the demon king Pulom’s daughter, Sachi, wanted to marry the king of heaven, Indra.
+She then prayed to Jwalpa Devi, who appeared to her in the form of ‘Deptiman Jwaleshwari’ and made her wish come true.
 Even today, hundreds of people throng to this temple, as it is believed that all wishes are granted by the Goddess.
+Its vibrant Navratri celebrations and fair on Basant Panchami draw many people.

-Distance: 34kms from the main town of Pauri
+• Distance: 34 km from the main town of Pauri

 Koteshwar Mahadev Temple, Rudraprayag

-Around 3kms trek from Rudraprayag takes you to Koteshwar Mahadev Temple.
-It is a cave temple and is dedicated to Lord Shiva.
-Situated at such a peaceful location, this holy shrine is a must see in Uttarakhand.
-The legend has it that when Lord Shiva was hiding himself from Pandavas (As the Pandavas were seeking repentance from Lord Shiva after killing Kauravas) and was heading towards Kedarnath, he chose to stay and meditate for sometime in Koteshwar.
-Another legend attached to the temple is that Lord Shiva hid himself here from Bhasmasur Demon.
+Another legend attached to this Mahadev temple in Uttarakhand is that Lord Shiva hid himself here from the Bhasmasur Demon.
 It is said Lord Shiva meditated here and found favour by Lord Vishnu, who in turn killed Bhasmasur in his Mohini Avatar.
-This temple thus is an important religious destination for Hindus and being close to the river Alaknanada, it makes a great place for explorers as well.
+This temple thus is an important religious destination for Hindus, and being close to the river Alaknanda, it makes a great place for explorers as well.

 Kartik Swami Temple, Rudraprayag